 - Indian ring-necked parrot

-Alert species should be reported to the Invasive Plants and Animals Enquiry Line, telephone: 1800 680 244.
+Report alert species to the Invasive Plants and Animals Enquiry Line: 1800 680 244.

 Choosing the right control tool